janogonzalez/janogonzalez.github.io/_posts/2024-01-01-my-favorite-music-of-2023.md

 ## Bestial Devastation / Morbid Visions - Cavalera Conspiracy

-Classic Southamerican Metal aggression refined for the 21th century.
+Classic South American Metal aggression refined for the 21th century.
 Max and Iggor Cavalera re-record the first 2 Sepultura releases, Bestial Devastation from 1985 and Morbid Visions from 1986.